Help & Tutorial

 Tide Information

-- Tide Extremes - High Water (HW) and Low Water (LW) times and heights
+- Shows High Water (HW) and Low Water (LW) times and heights for days around your passage

 - Tidal Stream - Speed and direction at current waypoint